b-louis/cosecam/readmes/georef.md

 Replace **E:/OTB-7.3.0-Win64/bin/gdalwarp.exe** with your gdalwarp path.

 ### On Linux:
-You can use *[OTBApplication](https://www.orfeo-toolbox.org/CookBook/PythonAPI.html)* instead, but for now we still use *gdalwarp* on cli mode
+You can use *[OTBApplication](https://www.orfeo-toolbox.org/CookBook/PythonAPI.html)* instead, but for now it still uses *gdalwarp* on CLImode